 Once you know your race pace, the most important aspect of half marathon preparation comes down to having a good training plan, and sticking to it.

 To draw up a good training plan, the two main inputs you require are:

 - Your current fitness level.
 This determines the amount of work you have to do.

 - The amount of time you have before your half marathon.
 This determines how quickly you have to ramp up your mileage.

 The sub 2-hour training plan I share below is 12 weeks long and assumes you can already run 5 miles without stopping.

 Your Weekly Training Schedule

 - 2-3 regular training runs.
-These should be at, or close to, target race pace.
-In my plan, I include 2 regular runs, and 1 ‘race pace run’.
+These should be at, or close to, the target race pace.
+In my plan, I include 2 regular runs and 1 ‘race pace run’.
 You can choose your regular run pace, I generally advise getting close to race pace if you can.

 - A long, slow run at weekends.
 These will be the longest runs in your training.
 They will gradually build in length to get your body used to the distance.
 The longest run tops out around 10 miles – leaving a couple of miles on the table for race day.
-Remember these runs should be done slow and easy – forget about pace!
+Remember these runs should be done slowly and easily – forget about pace!

 - Speed work (optional).
 Speed work makes you faster and improves your running economy.
 If you already find the target race pace very achievable, speed work is less relevant.
 For the rest of us, it helps us get our pace in check before race day.
 Speed work is the most intense workout on the plan.